YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * 70% chance upon Main Gun fire to launch an [arcing barrage](http://p8.qhimg.com/dr/400__/t01c83095ed25b82e28.gif) and grant +40% Reload to the backline for 8s.
     * The 13 SHELLS deal 173 bdmg with 70/100/90 mods.
 The damage is modified by 100% of the unit's FP.

-* Recommended Loadouts:
-  * [Lategame Bossing] Twin 381mm Advanced Main Gun; 128SKC; Twin 40mm Bofors STAAG; Type 1 Shell; SHS Shell
-  * [General Purpose] Twin 381mm Advanced Main Gun; 128SKC; Twin 40mm Bofors STAAG; Type 1 Shell; SHS Shell
-  * [Poverty] 410mm purple; 128SKC; 40mm Quad Bofors; Type 91 Shell; Autoloader (mobs) or SG Radar (boss)

 - Desc: More than just a sub.
->Second only to Tirpitz in terms of pure staying power and armed with a quickly-proccable, backline-buffing, devastating barrage, she is exceptionally good under almost all circumstances; whether it is tearing apart mob nodes, showering enemy battleships in heavy firepower or providing support, Hood gets it done.
+>Second to few in terms of pure staying power and armed with a quickly-proccable, backline-buffing, devastating barrage, she is exceptionally good under almost all circumstances; whether it is tearing apart mob nodes, showering enemy battleships in heavy firepower or providing support, Hood gets it done.
 Remember to have her be the flagship to make the most out of her barrage, and that the lower the cooldown on her main gun, the better.

 ![BB](/Images-for-the-Guide/HoweChibi.png "Amazon Kai Ni") - **[HMS Howe](https://azurlane.koumakan.jp/Howe)**